i. Recruit rather than “Search”

 Encourage active outreach by all department/program members at professional conferences in the months (and years, for long-term applicant pool development) preceding hiring.
 Liberally give out business cards to graduate students and postdoctoral fellows who will be in the job market at any future time.

-In the search process, active recruiting efforts may reveal potential target of opportunity candidates in addition to candidates for the advertised position.
+In the search process, active recruiting efforts may reveal potential opportunity appointment candidates, in addition to candidates for the advertised position.
 Contact the Dean of the Faculty for information and guidance.